JHeirons/skycademy-guide/9-launch.md

 ANDROID PHONE - **not sure what to put here James**

 HANDHELD RADIO RECEIVER - tuning the radio to the frequency your transmitter broadcasts over will allow you to hear a steady stream of bleeping that gets stronger as you get nearer the source. **what else to put here James?**

+It usually takes around 2-2.5 hours for a balloon to launch, ascend to maximum height, burst, descend slowly via parachute, and land.
+You therefore have a decent amount of time to track and retrieve your payload.
+It's worth reading the UKHAS guides to a [successful payload recovery](https://ukhas.org.uk/guides:chasing_your_flight) and ['What Not To Do'](https://ukhas.org.uk/guides:how_to_lose_your_flight) before you launch to make sure you stand the best chance of getting it back.

 Good luck with your flight and let us know how it goes!